MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 # Monitor, Detect and Respond

+> - How will you monitor, detect, and respond to threats within your cloud resources?

-Azure provides a number of services that enable you to monitor and respond to security threats:
+Azure provides a number of services that enable you to monitor and respond to security threats.
+To manage security effectively you need a tool that surfaces security issues and helps you to quickly understand their urgency and mitigation.
+These tools can also apply intelligence to automatically respond to threats, and these responses can be tailored to your needs.
+The main security monitoring tools built-in to Azure are as follows:

 ## Microsoft Sentinel